-Serious incidents involving the MakotoTM Intravascular Imaging System should be reported to Infraredx immediately.
-Infraredx will report the incident directly or through its local representative to the Competent Authority with jurisdiction in which the incident occurred.
-Infraredx or your local service provider contact information may be found in Sections 1.3 Infraredx Contact Information, or 13.1 About.
+Serious incidents involving the MakotoTM Intravascular Imaging System should immediately be reported to Infraredx and the Competent Authority of the Member State in which the user and/or patient is established.
+Infraredx or your local service provider contact information may be found in Sections 1.5 Infraredx Contact Information or 13.1 About.